Boda boda riders linked to colleague’s murder in court for robbery with violence

 A postmortem by Dr Dorothy Njeru of Kenyatta University Funeral Home established that Ng’ang’a died as a result of trauma inflicted on his head with a blunt object.

-One of the boda boda riders interviewed by Kayole Directorate of Criminal Investigations detectives said Kimani, who had earlier employed him, had requested him to hire motorcycles from colleagues, photocopy their ignition keys and take to them, but the man declined and informed the other riders.
+One of the boda boda riders interviewed by Kayole Directorate of Criminal Investigations detectives said Kimani, who had earlier employed him, had requested him to hire motorcycles from colleagues, to duplicate the ignition keys and take to them.
+But the man declined and informed the other riders.

 The intention is said to have been to have the bikes’ registration changed, then report it stolen for compensation from insurance firms.